-- Formulation, development, review, updating, and issuance of documented policies and procedures to guide employees and other stakeholders on the Bank's security controls, practices, and measures, aligned with legal and regulatory requirements, covering various domains - Revised Information Security Program and Information Security Strategic Plan - Revised Cyber Resiliency Plan - Revised Guidelines on Vulnerability Management of the Bank's Information Technology Systems - Revised Guidelines on the Management of Information Assets - Conduct of assessments and reviews by internal and external parties to measure the Bank's security posture - Internal Vulnerability Assessment - Enterprise Information Technology Security Risk Assessment - Information Security Program Review - Facilitation of campaigns to promote risk management culture and intensify awareness on information security, IT security, cyber security, and data privacy for Bank employees, third-party service providers, clients, and the public through various activities, methodologies, and channels, including official social media accounts and conduct of simulation and testing exercises - Subscription to threat intelligence feeds, monitoring services, and other reputable sources to keep abreast with the threat landscape, attack vectors, and trends on information security, IT security, and cybersecurity - Employment of tools, devices, and solutions to identify, assess, measure, control, mitigate, monitor, and report risks associated with the use and management of information and technology resources - Implementation of multi-layered network security systems, deployment of solutions and subscription to third-party services for a highly-redundant and secured IT infrastructure - Continuous upgrading of IT infrastructure and electronic/digital banking channels
+- 3. Conduct of assessments and reviews by internal and external parties to measure the Bank's security posture - Internal Vulnerability Assessment - Enterprise Information Technology Security Risk Assessment - Cybersecurity Maturity Assessment - Information Security Program Review - Business Continuity Management Review - System/Application Audit Review - Compliance Testing - Development and periodic measurement of key performance and risk indicators on 4. information security, IT, and cyber security management - 5.
+Facilitation of campaigns to promote risk management culture and intensify awareness on information security, IT security, cyber security, and data privacy for Bank employees, third-party service providers, clients, and the public through various activities, methodologies, and channels, including official social media accounts and conduct of simulation and testing exercises - 6.
+Subscription to threat intelligence feeds, monitoring services, and other reputable sources to keep abreast with the threat landscape, attack vectors, and trends on information security, IT security, and cybersecurity - 7.
+Employment of tools, devices, and solutions to identify, assess, measure, control, mitigate, monitor, and report risks associated with the use and management of information and technology resources - 8.
+Implementation of multi-layered network security systems, deployment of solutions and subscription to third-party services for a highly-redundant and secured IT infrastructure - 9.
+Continuous upgrading of IT infrastructure and electronic/digital banking channels